oracle-livelabs/em-omc/mysql/oci-heatwave-monitoring/b-lab-one-database-management/dbm.md

      ![Operation Stats](./images/single-mysql-metrics.png " ")

-2. You can select or unselect whatever metrics you wish to see in the Metrics page
+2. You can select or deselect specific metrics on the Metrics page and choose a time period from the last **60 minutes, 24 hours, or 7 days**.

      ![Operation Stats](./images/select-more-charts.png " ")